NAME¶

 One can change this behavior by specifying a volume mount propagation property.

-, mounts done under that volume inside the pod
+When a volume is shared, mounts done under that volume inside the pod

 are visible on host and vice versa.
 Making a volume slave[1]